Melinda Luisa de Jesús

 2000 Site Committee Co-Chair and Program Committee Member, Association for

-Asian American Studies National Conference, ASU, May 2000
+Asian American Studies National Conference, Arizona State University, May 2000

 1997-1999 External Reviewer, Journal of Womanist Theory and Research